top of page

 Mechanobiology & Soft Materials Laboratory

 In the lab I am working with on the blood-brain barrier (BBB) project, where I focus on differentiating iPSC-derived neurovascular cells and helping with BBB-on-chip manufacturing.
-This is my first time working in a research lab, and it’s been an exciting way to apply what I’ve learned in class to real-world health solutions.
 I’m especially interested in how engineering can bridge the gap between innovation and practical medical applications, and I hope to work in product engineering or medical device sales in the future.
 Outside the lab, you can usually find me reading, trying out new coffee shops, or spending time with friends.

 Chloe Smith.jpeg